jadrouil/tuna-lang/README.md

 # Purpose

 The Tuna programming language is designed to make it easy as possible to build scalable web services.
 Consequently, there are a few notable differences between tuna and general purpose programming languages you may have used before.
-Unlike other programming languages, global state is persisted in a database, rather than held in memory.
-As a result, any service written in Tuna is scalable from day one.
+Unlike other programming languages, Tuna's global state is persisted in a database, rather than held in memory.
 Secondly, in Tuna, you describe which functions to expose over the network.
-Altogether, in Tuna, you can build a stateful, portable, and scalable web service with zero dependencies in four lines of code:
+Altogether, in Tuna, you can build stateful web services with zero dependencies in as little as four lines of code:

 ```
 const users = {}